 The Origins of the Chicago Wheel

 Today, hundreds of Ferris wheels tower over cities and fairgrounds around the world.
-But today’s wheels are very different from the original wheel, which originated in Chicago during the World’s Columbian Exposition of 1893.
-The Ferris wheel owes its famous design to George Washington Gale Ferris Jr., a structural engineer who was born in Galesburg, Illinois and later relocated to Pittsburgh, Pennsylvania, who inspected steel for the Exposition.
+But today’s wheels are very different from the original wheel, which originated in Chicago during the World’s Fair of 1893.
+The Ferris wheel owes its famous design to George Washington Gale Ferris Jr., a structural engineer who was born in Galesburg, Illinois and later relocated to Pittsburgh, Pennsylvania, who inspected steel for the fair.
 Ferris brought the idea for an enormous metal wheel to Daniel Burnham, the fair’s lead architect, after Burnham requested an iconic structure.
 Burnham and his peers hoped that it could rival the Eiffel Tower, which had been built for the 1889 Exposition Universelle in Paris.

 Of the numerous proposals for Chicago’s spectacle attraction, nothing captured the imagination quite like the “Chicago Wheel.”
 Ferris’s enormous vertical structure, which rotated around a center axle, featured 36 gondolas capable of holding up to 60 people each—for a total capacity of 2,160 people.
 It was not the first amusement wheel, but the use of a reduced steel framework had Burnham doubting a structure of this scale could ever work.
 After spending much of his own money on safety studies, Ferris finally convinced Burnham that the structure was possible.
 In 1893, Ferris completed the attraction and the Ferris wheel was born.